New Worlds (TV series)

 New Worlds is a 2014 Channel 4 TV series, set in 1680s England and America and forming a sequel to The Devil's Whore.

-Production
+Plot

-In August 2013 Channel 4 announced a follow up series to The Devil's Whore.
-Written by Peter Flannery and Martine Brant, it follows Angelica (the central character from the previous series), now Countess of Abingdon, trying to protect her daughter, in an England still full of unrest and Hope and Ned, struggling in colonial Massachusetts.
+In August 2013 Channel 4 announced a follow-up series to The Devil's Whore.
+Written by Peter Flannery and Martine Brant, it follows Angelica (the central character from the previous series), now Countess of Abingdon, trying to protect her daughter, in an England still full of unrest and Hope and Ned, struggling in the Massachusetts Bay Colony.
 It is produced by Company Pictures with Johann Knobel serving as the producer.
 The executive producers are Peter Flannery, Martine Brant and John Yorke.
 Channel 4 started airing the series as one-hour episodes on 1 April 2014.